r-lib/devtools/CONTRIBUTING.md

 1. We'll take a closer look at the code and give you feedback.

-1. You respond to our feedback, update the pull request and add a comment like like "PTAL" (please take a look).
+1. You respond to our feedback, update the pull request and add a comment like "PTAL" (please take a look).
 Adding the comment is important, otherwise we don't get any notification that your pull request is ready for review.